-I like GE Silicone II Household Glue, 2.8 oz and/or Weldbond Universal Adhesive.
+I like GE Silicone II Household Glue, 2.8 oz and/or Weldbond Universal Adhesive or E6000.
 These products have improved considerably in recent years and work really well.
 Some are sold as ‘sealants’ but they do adhere as well.
 Decide whether you want to use a caulking gun or squeeze tube product.
 I choose the caulking gun because the adhesives are much less expensive in that format.

 If you’re lucky you have access to free, small stones.
 Really smooth ones would look really snazzy.
 The trick is to find stone with at least one flat side for easy adhesion to the birdhouse.
 I get mine in small bags at the dollar store.
 The ones I used were about the size of a nickel or thumb nail.
 I can’t really suggest a quantity to buy because it completely depends on how big your birdhouse is and how much surface you will cover.

 You could use: